MMax337/MMax337.github.io/markdown/languages/Scratch.md

 - Scratch is designed especially for ages 8 to 16, but is used by people of all ages.
 Millions of people are creating Scratch projects in a wide variety of settings, including homes, schools, museums, libraries, and community centers.

 ### AI Joke:
-- Why did the Scratch programmer bring a ladder to the project?
-Because they wanted to reach new heights in coding!
+- Why did the Scratch programmer break up with their partner?
+Because they just couldn't find the right "block" to connect!

 ### [Documentation](https://scratch.mit.edu/)